- OSAP – Fall Semester 2023

 Why do I need to provide an award application letter?

 A letter detailing why you are a good candidate for an award will help us choose the successful recipient.
 Students who do not submit a letter will limit their options of what types of funding they could be reviewed for.
-Click here for application Letter Helpful Tips.
+Click here for the application Letter Helpful Tips.

 Why do I need to submit supporting documentation?

 Awards are determined by specific criteria.
 Additional documentation or information may be required to determine if you meet the required criteria.
 You must check your MyMohawk email address for notifications from Awards.

 All students MUST provide the required documentation by the requested submission deadline otherwise they will be removed from awards reviews.

 What do I need to submit if I am a BScN or RPN-to-BScN award applicant?